 Avoid the use of auto() for enums intended to be used for indexing into lists.

-If using auto() for defining enums, ensure that auto() is used everywhere.
+If using auto() for defining enums, ensure that auto() is used everywhere within the same enum.

 If using auto() for defining enums, be very careful in converting to list members.

+If declaring explicit values for enum choices, ensure there is no repetition of values.

+Carefully document the intent of all uses of enums to support later maintenance.

 6.6 Conversion errors [FLC]